 Video games have long been dismissed by some as the “wrong” type of preoccupation.
 It’s easy for parents to feel as if they’re doing the wrong thing, therefore, when they let them play video games.
 But this isn’t the case at all if you find the right video games.
 The right types of games allow kids to stretch their creative muscles while at the same time having fun.
+A classic solitaire game, for instance, is great for developing logic and strategy.
 In fact, they can even inspire kids to pursue their interests in the arts.
 After all, a lot of graphic designers of today started out as young video game fans!
 But not all video games are of the same quality, and for that matter not all video games are appropriate for children.
 It’s the responsibility of parents to find those that are if they choose to allow their children to enjoy video games as past times.
 So: what are the best video games for children anyway?

 If you’re a fan of video games, chances are that you’ve heard of Minecraft.
 It’s hugely popular, especially among kids, and with good reason.
 A sandbox game, it’s taken over the world across the past decade, fueled in part by walk-through tutorials posted on Youtube.
 As children begin Minecraft, it’s fairly simple and accessible for them.
 Its worlds are randomly generated, but they can be controlled by seeds for those that want a specific type of outcome.
 This means that as the players grow up, the game grows with them.
 Therefore, people are able to enjoy Minecraft for the long term, not just when they’re young children.
 In that sense, it’s the perfect starter game for kids that want to start playing with games that are more grown-up, without wandering into anything too mature for their own good.

 2. Rocket League